Ten Things Everyone Needs To Know About Cannabis

 2. Addiction is rare, and physical addiction is non-existent

-3. Legal cannabis IS replacing prescription medications
+3. Legal herb IS replacing prescription medications

 We live in a society where there seems to be a magical pill for nearly everything that ails us, however, most of them come with a price.
 The myriad of side effects that can be caused by these prescriptions is staggering, and many times patients of traditional medicine find themselves in a vicious circle… taking medications that only treat symptoms and create side effects so severe they have to take other medications to combat the side effects.